 It is not impossible that the outcome of a referendum would be for Britain to leave the EU.
 But I sincerely hope that it doesn’t happen.

-Legrain is the author of three books: “Open World: The Truth about Globalisation” (2002); “Immigrants: Your Country Needs Them” (2007) and “Aftershock: Reshaping the World Economy After the Crisis” (2010).
+Legrain is the author of three books: “Open World: The Truth about Globalisation” (2002); “Immigrants: Your Country Needs Them” (2007); “Aftershock: Reshaping the World Economy After the Crisis” (2010) and “European Spring: Why Our Economies and Politics are in a Mess – and How to Put Them Right” (2014).